 The first year of Chinese (CHI 110 and 111) or Japanese (JPN 110 and 111) is a prerequisite for admission to the major.
 A language placement test is required prior to registration for students who have previously studied the language.

 Students are expected to concentrate in China or Japan and take a total of 11 courses (46 credits), distributed as follows:

 - Second-year language courses (10 credits): JPN 220 and 221 or CHI 220 and 221 (two courses).
 Students who place into the third year or above will have this credit requirement waived (that is, such students need only nine courses or 36 credits for the major).

-- At least one course (4 credits) focusing principally on the literature of another East Asian country.
+- At least one EAL-prefix course (4 credits) focusing principally on the literature of another East Asian country.

 Of the 11 required courses, no more than five normally shall be taken in other institutions, such as Five Colleges, Junior Year Abroad programs or summer programs.
-Students should consult their advisers before taking such courses.
+Students should consult their advisers prior to taking such courses.
 S/U grading options are not allowed for courses counting toward the major.
-Native speakers of a language are encouraged to take another East Asian language.
+Native speakers of a language must consult with the major adviser regarding the language requirement.